Digital Advertising

 2023 has set the stage for some major changes in 2024

 While 2023 was an important year for marketers, it wasn’t as transformative as some believed it would be.
 Consumer concerns over privacy have continued to grow, but efforts to actually address it have been gradual.
 For example, in 2023, Google pushed back the date it will finally retire third-party cookies for the second time.
-Now, the first phase is set to come in Q1 2024, when 1% of Chrome users will no longer use third-party cookies, with the remaining users slated to go cookie-free in the second half of 2024.
+Now, the first phase is set to come in Q1 2024, when 1% of Chrome users will no longer use third-party cookies, with the remaining users slated to go cookie-free in early 2025.
 This will mark the beginning of advertising without cookies.

 The intention behind the delay was to provide marketers with more time to test, provide feedback, and adopt Privacy Sandbox-based solutions at scale prior to the initial third-party cookie phase-out.
 Tracking cookies are a foundational aspect of most modern marketing, and they provide advertisers with simple ways to connect with users and understand their preferences.
 By retiring them, Google is eliminating a key source of privacy concerns, but they’re also removing an essential advertising tool.
 Considering the impact it would have on the MarTech industry and market, they needed to develop an alternative.
 This took the form of the Privacy Sandbox, which is a collection of tools and proposals designed to create a privacy-friendly environment for advertisers to connect with customers.